kistofe/Boss-Design/README.md

 They are not "Bosses" as we all know, but exceptionally strong enemies that tend to appear in the middle of a level.

 ### Secondary Boss
 Secondary Bosses are those Bosses that do not pertain to the main plot line of the videogame.
-Generally, they can be fought by the player if they fulfill some conditions, like simply finding it, getting "x" object and going to "x" place, talking to a certain NPC, etc.
+Generally, they can be fought by the player if they fulfill some conditions, like simply finding it, getting "x" object and going to "y" place, talking to a certain NPC, etc.

 Seconary Bosses can also be used to expand the world in which the game takes place.